-C15.
-Approval process for the recognition of prior certificated learning (accredited learning)
+C14.
+Approval process for the recognition of AL

-C15.1R The University shall establish procedures for faculty scrutiny of applications for the recognition of prior certificated learning (accredited learning) to enable matching of the learning achieved by the student, with the specified learning outcomes for modules or groups of modules for which the accredited learning will be a substitute or with those required of programme learning outcomes within the Shell Award Framework.
+C14.1R The process for faculty scrutiny of applications for AL must be undertaken by designated staff within each faculty who have the appropriate subject, discipline and/or professional expertise.
+The learning achieved by the student, must be matched with the specified learning outcomes for the modules or groups of modules for which the AL will be a substitute or with programme learning outcomes within the Shell Award Framework.